-Unbelievably, open world games go back a lot farther than you would think.
+Unbelievably, open-world games go back a lot farther than you would think.
 I believe many gamers were introduced to one of the most famous open worlds, that of Liberty City in Grand Theft Auto III in 2001.
-What if I told you that the first modern open world game came out in the mid-1970s?
+What if I told you that the first modern open-world game came out in the mid-1970s?

 Of course, you have classics like the first Legend of Zelda title in which the player controls Link around the wilderness, with the player ultimately deciding where their adventuring takes them.
-Even before Zelda, there was Dungeons & Dragons.
+Even before Zelda, there were Dungeons & Dragons.

 You and your friends would create adventurers and dungeon crawl, relying heavily on imagination and party dynamics with those you were playing with.

 It can be great fun precisely because of the freedom the players have in the world they create.
-You and your buddies are in a haunted crypt and everything is going well, that is until the dungeon master decides to throw a curveball at you and decides to summon high level giant French snakes wearing birthday party hats.
+You and your buddies are in a haunted crypt and everything is going well, that is until the dungeon master decides to throw a curveball at you and decides to summon high-level giant French snakes wearing birthday party hats.
 It can truly be an unforgettable experience.